epb9000/zombinanza/README.md

 -mwindows -lwinmm -ldsound -lfltk -lstdc++ -lUUID -lole32 -lwsock32  --disable-runtime-pseudo-reloc  -lgmon -pg

 (Note: As of this commit, I don't actually know if it will compile.)

+And the you'll need to tweak the Makefile.